susmigo1210/MyResume/resume/Govardhan_Ummadisetty_CV.md

 ## Go Command Line Interface (GoCLI)

 - [github.com/susmigo1210/gocli](https://susmigo1210.github.io/gocli_guide/)
-- Built using Python, Which helps the QA Testers in filing bugs and adding comments.
+- Built using **Python**, Which helps the QA Testers in filing bugs and adding comments.
 Reduced the bug logging time by 60%.
 - Automatically collects the test data like bug reports, screenshots, and logcat which are required by the developers for debugging.
 - **Supported Form Factors:** Phone, TV, Tablet, and Watch.
-- **Tools Used:** Python, shell scripting.
+- **Tools Used:** **Python**, shell scripting.

 ## Bug Report Extractor

-- Created with Python, which parses the raw bug report and generates a new file with device details like build info, a list of packages with version names, and version code in a pretty tabular format.
+- Created with **Python**, which parses the raw bug report and generates a new file with device details like build info, a list of packages with version names, and version code in a pretty tabular format.

 # Skills